isotropy/babel-plugin-isotropy-rpc/README.md

-Isotropy Babel Plugin for RPC
+Isotropy Babel Plugin for Ws
 =============================
 This module is a babel plugin that transpiles function calls from the designated server module(s) into corresponding server calls.